The unbounded Kasparov product by a differentiable module: Preliminaries on operator spaces

 We remark that any $C^*$-algebra $A$ carries a canonical operator space structure such that $M_n(A)$ becomes a $C^*$-algebra for all $n \in \nn$.

 We will in this text mainly be concerned with dense subspaces of operator spaces.
-On such a dense subspace $\sX \su X$ we will then refer to the norm on the surrounding operator space $X$ as an \emph{operator space norm} on $\sX$.
+On such a dense subspace $\sX \su X$ we refer to the norm on $\sX$ coming from the surrounding operator space $X$ as an \emph{operator space norm} on $\sX$.
+We will often say that a linear map $\al : \sX \to Y$ with values in an operator space $Y$ is completely bounded when it extends to a completely bounded map $\al :X \to Y$.

 The next assumption will remain in effect throughout this paper: